-SEMRush’s whitepaper, The State of Content Marketing 2019, reports that 91% of organizations around the world use content marketing in their marketing strategies.
+In SEMRush’s whitepaper from 2019, it was reported that 91% of organizations around the world used content marketing in their marketing strategies.

 In CMI’s (Content Marketing Institute) 10th annual content marketing survey, only 33% of the B2C (business to consumer) respondents reported having a documented content strategy, while 3 out of 4 reported that they’ve achieved some level of success with content marketing.

 The same survey separated out those companies who have reached a level of sophistication and maturity with their content marketing to examine their responses alone.
 Let’s look at some of their statistics:

 - 52% report they’re extremely successful with content marketing;